 When is the last time you moved?
 Not in the sense of physical activity, but actually packed up all your belongings, called a company like the cross country movers and settled into a new home?

 Let’s consider the following fact pattern:

 The 2015 NFL Draft has just concluded and you were drafted by the St. Louis Rams.
 You find a place to rent in St. Louis while you are preparing for your first NFL training camp.
 Training camp ends and you made the 53 man roster.
 You decide it’s time to buy a home in St. Louis so that your wife and kids can come join you in a more permanent setting (afterall you’re going to take the League by storm and be a Ram for life).
 At the conclusion of the 2015 NFL season, it’s official, the Rams are moving to Los Angeles.
 You now scramble to find a buyer for your home in St. Louis and look for a place where your family can live in Los Angeles before the start of OTAs and training camp.
 But, this year things don’t go your way.
+Now it is a little more difficult than ordering a generic Viagra to a new address.
 Your name doesn’t make the list and you’re a part of the last round of cuts before the season starts.
 But, good news!
 The Buffalo Bills have picked you up off waivers and you’re now on their practice squad.
 Time to get yourself together and move to a city which you have never even visited before.
 You’ve only been in the NFL for a total of eighteen months and have already moved to three different cities.
 Welcome to the NFL, kid.